 not exist in our churches today.
 Touchy, feely,

-emotional love does not originate from heaven; therefore, it cannot secure
+emotional love does not originate from heaven, and it is not the stuff of

 what they need, driving Christians to compassion for others, and it is this